 In Sec.
-12.7.6, we derived the Poiseuille formula for the flow of a viscous fluid down a pipe by assuming that the flow is laminar, i.e. that it has a velocity parallel to the pipe wall.
+13.7.6, we derived the Poiseuille formula for the flow of a viscous fluid down a pipe by assuming that the flow is laminar, i.e. that it has a velocity parallel to the pipe wall.
 We showed how balancing the stress across a cylindrical surface led to a parabolic velocity profile and a rate of flow proportional to the fourth power of the pipe diameter, d.
-We also defined the Reynolds number; for pipe flow it is $R_d \equiv \bar{v}d/\nu$ , where $\bar{v}$ is the mean speed in the pipe.
-Now, it turns out experimentally that the flow only remains laminar up to a critical Reynolds number that has a value in the range $\sim 10^3 - 10^5$ depending upon the smoothness of the pipe's entrance and roughness of its walls.
-If the pressure gradient is increased further (and thence the mean speed $\bar{v}$ and Reynolds number $R_d$ are increased), then the velocity field in the pipe becomes irregular both temporally and spatially, a condition known as turbulence.
+We also defined the Reynolds number; for pipe flow it is $\text{Re}d \equiv \bar{v}d/\nu$, where \bar{v} is the mean speed in the pipe.
+Now, it turns out experimentally that the pipe flow only remains laminar up to a critical Reynolds number that has a value in the range $\sim 10^3 - 10^5$ depending on the smoothness of the pipe's entrance and roughness of its walls.
+If the pressure gradient is increased further (and thence the mean speed \bar{v} and Reynolds number Re_d are increased), then the velocity field in the pipe becomes irregular both temporally and spatially, a condition known as turbulence.

 Turbulence is common in high Reynolds number flows.
-Much of our experience of fluids involves air or water for which the kinematic viscosities are $\sim 10^{-5}$ and $10^{-6}$ m s-1 respectively.
-For a typical everyday flow with a characteristic speed of $v \sim 10$ m s-1 and a characteristic length of $d \sim 1$ m, the Reynolds number is huge: $R_d = vd/\nu \sim 10^6 - 10^7$ .
+Much of our experience of fluids involves air or water for which the kinematic viscosities are $\sim 10^{-5}$ and 10^{-6} m2 s-1 respectively.
+For a typical everyday flow with a characteristic speed of $v \sim 10$ m s-1 and a characteristic length of $d \sim 1$ m, the Reynolds number is huge: $\text{Re}d = vd/\nu \sim 10^6 - 10^7$.
 It is therefore not surprising that we see turbulent flows all around us.
 Smoke in a smokestack, a cumulus cloud and the wake of a ship are three examples.

 In Sec.
-15.2 we shall illustrate the phenomenology of the transition to turbulence as $R_d$ increases using a particularly simple example, the flow of a fluid past a circular cylinder oriented perpendicular to the line of sight.
-We shall see how the flow pattern is dictated by the Reynolds number and how the velocity changes from steady creeping flow at low $R_d$ to fully-developed turbulence at high $R_d$ .
+15.2 we shall illustrate the phenomenology of the transition to turbulence as Re_d increases using a particularly simple example, the flow of a fluid past a circular cylinder oriented perpendicular to the line of sight.
+We shall see how the flow pattern is dictated by the Reynolds number and how the velocity changes from steady creeping flow at low Re_d to fully-developed turbulence at high Re_d .

 What is turbulence?
-Fluid dynamicists can certainly recognize it but they have a hard time defining it precisely, and an even harder time describing it quantitatively.
+Fluid dynamicists can certainly recognize it but they have a hard time defining it precisely,1 and an even harder time describing it quantitatively.
+So typically for a definition they rely on empirical, qualitative descriptions of its physical properties (Sec.
+15.3).
+Closely related to this description is the crucial role of vorticity in driving turbulent energy from large scales to small (Sec.
+15.3.1).

-At first glance, a quantitative description appears straightforward.
-Decompose the velocity field into Fourier components just like the electromagnetic field when analysing electromagnetic radiation.
-Then recognize that the equations of fluid dynamics are nonlinear, so there will be coupling between different modes (akin to wave-wave coupling between light modes in a nonlinear crystal, discussed in Chap.
-9).
+At first glance, a quantitative description of turbulence appears straightforward.
+Decompose the velocity field into Fourier components just like the electromagnetic field when analyzing electromagnetic radiation.
+Then recognize that the equations of fluid dynamics are nonlinear, so there will be coupling between different modes (akin to wave-wave coupling between optical modes in a nonlinear crystal, discussed in Chap.
+10).
 Analyze that coupling perturbatively.
-The resulting weak-turbulence theory (some of which we sketch in Sec.
-15.3 and Ex.
-15.3) is useful when the turbulence is not too strong.
-In this theory, among other things, one averages the spectral energy density over many realizations of a stationary turbulent flow to obtain a mean spectral energy density for the fluid's motions.
-Then, if this energy density extends over several octaves of wavelength, scaling arguments can be invoked to infer the shape of the energy spectrum.
-This produces the famous Kolmogorov spectrum for turbulence.
-This spectrum has been verified experimentally under many different conditions.
-(Another weak-turbulence theory which is developed along similar lines is the quasi-linear theory of nonlinear plasma interactions, which we shall develop in Chap.
-22.)
+The resulting weak-turbulence formalism (some of which we sketch in Secs.
+15.4.1 and 15.4.2, and Ex.
+15.4) is useful when the turbulence is not too strong.2